In Focus Podcast - S2 002: Interning at Blur

 Julia

 The benefit to having this in-house prototyping capability is we can come up with a lot of ideas for how to do things.
-You were just saying, you were just saying you made so many… how many prototypes do you think you made?
+You were just saying you made so many… how many prototypes do you think you made?

 Erin